Witivio/Test-Technique/README.md

 - The connection string to connect to the test databases will be send to you by email.

 ## Step 1 - Architecture
-As Anthony is a .NET developper with a good knowledge of Angular he decide to start his new project with ASP.NET Core 6 and Angular embeded in it.
+As Anthony is a .NET developper with a good knowledge of React he decide to start his new project with ASP.NET Core 6 and React embeded in it.
 This will allow him to have his client and API in the same project.

 ![new website - architecture][architecture]

 **Step completion goal:**
-- Create a new ASP.NET Core 6 project with an angular app.
+- Create a new ASP.NET Core 6 project with a React app.

-## Step 2 - Integrate the HTML template and initialize all Angular components.
+## Step 2 - Integrate the HTML template and initialize all React components.
 To start his project Anthony bought an HTML and CSS template.
 The HTML template is available [here](./html-template)

-He decide to start working on the angular app.
+He decide to start working on the react app.
 His goal is to have the site's frame with dummy information

 **Step completion goal:**
-- Integrate the HTML & CSS template and the basic angular component architecture.
+- Integrate the HTML & CSS template and the basic react component architecture.

-## Step 3 - Get the data from (our fake) LinkedIn Api and display it into the angular component
+## Step 3 - Get the data from (our fake) LinkedIn Api and display it into the React component
 The swagger documentation of the (fake) LinkedIn api is available [here](https://witivio-technical-test-api.azurewebsites.net/swagger)
 Antony already registered an API Key that will grant him access to its data.
 This Api Key has to be added in an Api-Key header as described in the documentation